Skip to Content

 • build the distribution along a given line (one-dimensional).

-• Chemissian can calculate Mulliken and Simple populations of atomic orbitals, shells, "spherical Harmonics", atomic or molecular fragments (any group of atoms):
+• Chemissian can calculate Mulliken and Simple populations of atomic orbitals, shells, "spherical harmonics", and atomic or molecular fragments (any group of atoms):

 Mulliken and Simple populations

-• Analyze molecular orbital composition - calculate contributions from atomic orbitals, atoms, molecular fragments, shells, etc. to MOs:
+• Analyze molecular orbital composition by calculating contributions from atomic orbitals, atoms, molecular fragments, shells, etc., to MOs:

-Molecular orbital composition - contributions froms atomic orbitals, atoms, group of atoms to each molecular orbitals
+Molecular orbital composition - contributions from atomic orbitals, atoms, groups of atoms to each molecular orbital

-• Use Chemissian to investigate the bonding nature in molecules - calculate quantum-chemical bond order indexes and overlap populations for every bond in a molecule.
-It is also possible to analyze "generalized bond, e.g. "bond" between molecular fragments.
+• Chemissian can be used to investigate the bonding nature in molecules by calculating quantum-chemical bond order indexes and overlap populations for every bond in a molecule.
+It is also possible to analyze "generalized bonds," such as bonds between molecular fragments.

 Quantum-chemical bond order indexes and overlap populations

-It is possible to gather and analyze the results of multiple calculations in one document using Chemissian.
-For instance, if you have the starting reagents and the final reaction product, you may want to examine the changes in the electronic structure.
-To do so, you can add multiple calculations onto a single diagram, and they will be displayed on a shared energy scale.
-This allows you to switch between different calculations and compare the electronic structures of all the participants simultaneously.
+With Chemissian, it is possible to gather and analyze the results of multiple calculations in one document.
+For instance, when studying the starting reagents and the final reaction product, the changes in the electronic structure can be examined.
+Multiple calculations can be added to a single diagram, displayed on a shared energy scale.
+This feature allows for switching between different calculations and comparing the electronic structures of all participants simultaneously.